The truth about probate advances

 We believe heirs deserve honest answers about every aspect of probate cash advances — including the criticisms:

-The advance fee compensates for real risk: the company may wait years for repayment from an estate it doesn't control, and it absorbs the loss if the estate can't pay in full.
+The discount compensates for real risk: the company may wait years for repayment from an estate it doesn't control, and it absorbs the loss if the estate can't pay in full.
 Compare this to credit card interest compounding at 25% annually for two years — a $25,000 balance becomes over $39,000.
 Or a payday loan that traps borrowers in cycles of 400%+ effective APR.
-The flat, known fee of a probate advance is typically less expensive than the alternatives heirs actually face.
+The flat, known discount on a probate advance is typically less expensive than the alternatives heirs actually face.

 "They target vulnerable, grieving people."